 Films must have been completed in the past 3 years.

 We consider films regardless of their premiere status.
 Even if your film has already premiered at another festival, whether it screened at a physical venue or online, it’s still eligible for consideration.
+Montreal premiere is required for the annual festival but not required for the seasonal competition.

 International and Canadian productions are accepted.